Chiaia di Luna cove

 Take a break from Rome’s ruins, museums and monuments and set off to explore Rome’s secret island: Ponza.
 This tiny pearl of the Mediterranean has been the hideaway of Roman vacationers and celebrities since antiquity.

-Starting at 7AM, our driver will take us to Rome’s nearest port, just an hour ride away in a seaside town called Anzio.
-Here, we’ll board a comfortable fast ferry to Ponza Island.
+Ponza is certainly worth a stay, but it can also be a perfect daytrip.
+Starting at 7AM, our driver takes us to Rome’s nearest port, just an hour ride away in a seaside town called Anzio.
+Here, we board a comfortable fast ferry to Ponza Island.
 The ride lasts about 1.5 hours and is a great opportunity to breath in the fresh sea breeze.

-We’ll arrive in Ponza at approximately 10:15AM and have a quick break for a coffee and have a stroll alongside the quai.
-We’ll explore the colorful port with its many shops and cafe’s, and the pastel colored little houses.
-We will walk past the neoclassical church with its distinctive dome, to the picturesque cemetery, located on a dramatic cliff offering nice views of the port and of the faraglioni, the stacks formed by wave erosion.
+We arrive in Ponza at approximately 10:15AM and have a quick break for a coffee and have a stroll alongside the quai.
+Now, it is high time to explore the colorful port with its many shops and cafe’s, and the pastel colored little houses.
+Let’s walk past the neoclassical church with its distinctive dome, to the picturesque cemetery, located on a dramatic cliff offering nice views of the port and of the faraglioni, the stacks formed by wave erosion.

-Then, we’ll board a taxi to have a scenic drive around the island: there’s just one road running alongside the entire island, with multiple stunning view points where we’ll stop.
+Then, we can board a taxi to have a scenic drive around the island: there’s just one road running alongside the entire island, with multiple stunning view points.

-Once we reach the highest point of the road, to one side of Ponza we can spot the characteristic outline of Palmarola, the island owned by the Fendi sisters (fashion designers, multimillionaires and funders of many conservation projects); on the other side, we see the colorful houses of the port, looking like toys, and the small islet known as Zannone.
+Once you reach the highest point of the road, to one side of Ponza you can spot the characteristic outline of Palmarola, the island owned by the Fendi sisters (fashion designers, multimillionaires and funders of many conservation projects); on the other side, you see the colorful houses of the port, looking like toys, and the small islet known as Zannone.
 But the most famous viewpoint is the terrace overlooking Chiaia di Luna, a wonderful half-moon shaped beach overshadowed by white cliffs.

 Back in port, we can have lunch at one of the nice little restaurants; afterwards, if you feel like it, we can also arrange a boat tour around the island, to enjoy the wonderful coastline dotted by the caves once used by the Romans as fish farms, and by fancy rock formations.